Riddlerrr/lazymcp/README.md

-# LazyMCP - MCP Time Server
+# LazyMCP - An MCP server that can really help

 A general-purpose MCP (Model Context Protocol) server written in Go that provides real-time data, starting with basic calculator functionality.